cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

         The absolute base path to the search stopword lists.
 If not specified, no stopwords will be taken into account during search indexing.
-Currently, the only supported and default stop word file is english.list.
+Currently, the only supported and default stop word file is english.txt.

     .. endblob search_stopword_path